-My name is Hans Fjällemark, a husband of one and father of two, living in Gothenburg, Sweden.
-I am a developer and designer with a passion for crafting beautiful user interfaces and writing clean code.
-I started building and designing web sites at an age of 8 and have since then worked my way through various roles ranging from self-employed developer to VP Engineering.
+My name is Hans Fjällemark, a husband of one and father of three, living in Gothenburg, Sweden.
+I am a developer, designer and mentor with a passion for crafting beautiful user interfaces and writing clean code.
+I started building and designing web sites at an age of 8 and have since then worked my way through various roles ranging from self-employed developer to VP Engineering and startup CTO.

 2014 - 2018

 As VP of Product Engineering at Cignium Technologies I was responsible for the two primary products that powered an end-to-end customer acquisition business with over 700 licensed sales agents across the United States.
 I grew and managed a team of developers distributed over three continents as well as launching and managing a new branch office in Gothenburg, Sweden.